Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 Answer: It is a layer between input and output where artificial neurons take weighted inputs, transform them, and use an activation function to produce the output.
 The number of nodes depends on the problem and there is no single formula to calculate the same.

-Question: What is the difference between grid search and random search?
+28. What is the difference between grid search and random search?

 Answer: Grid search and random search are the two methods to tune the settings (hyperparameters) of a machine learning model.
+The following table draws a detailed comparison between grid search and random search:

 |Grid search||Random search|